, ,

 Regional Bias in Monolingual English Language Models

 Jiachen Lyu, Katharina Dost, Yun Sing Koh, Jörg Wicker: Regional Bias in Monolingual English Language Models.
-Forthcoming, (accepted).
+In: Machine Learning, 2024, ISSN: 1573-0565.

 Abstract